canonical/checkbox/docs/explanation/configs.rst

 Configs with Checkbox Remote
 ============================

-When the Checkbox Slave starts, it looks for config files in the same places that local Checkbox session would look (on the Slave side).
-If the Master uses a Launcher, then the values from that Launcher take precedence over the values from configs on the Slave side.
+When the :term:`Checkbox Testbed` starts, it looks for config files in the same places that local Checkbox session would look (on the :term:`DUT` side).
+If the :term:`Checkbox Controller` uses a Launcher, then the values from that Launcher take precedence over the values from configs on the :term:`DUT` side.

 Example:

 ::

-    # checkbox.conf on the Slave
+    # checkbox.conf on the DUT

     [environment]
     FOO = 12